RESEARCH STARTER

 • Summary: The lush Celtic broadleaf forests of the British Isles have become a fragmented biome, but still provide habitat for a surprising range of species.

-Celtic broadleaf forests are located throughout Ireland and Britain, and as far north as Newfoundland.
+Celtic broadleaf forests are located throughout Ireland and Britain.
 Characterized by their mixed deciduous-dominated canopy, year-round rainfall, and humid, temperate climate, they have a long history of deforestation, with the most intense activity occurring over the past 80 years.
-Recently, conservation measures have been enacted to protect this expansive ecoregion.
+In the 2020s, conservation measures, such as the Forestry Programme, were enacted to protect this expansive ecoregion.

 Celtic broadleaf forests have a mixed population of deciduous (broadleaf) and some coniferous trees.
 These forests are classified as part of the Palearctic ecozone, a vast temperate area that extends across all of Europe and the northern reaches of Asia and Africa.
-The Celtic Broadleaf Forests biome is both a temperate broadleaf and mixed-forest biome.
+The Celtic Broadleaf Forests biome is both a temperate broadleaf and a mixed forest biome.

 Water also plays an important role in these forests; in addition to rainfall, surrounding water bodies affect the forests, encompassing adjacent marine, estuarine, and freshwater environments.
 Water helps distinguish Celtic broadleaf forests from the English lowland type.
 Although these forests are similar in flora, fauna, and location, English lowland forests are defined by their characteristically drier landscape.